 When the sandstone slabs that had been lining the square since 1921 had to be replaced in 2005, the town sent a delegation to approve the selection and quality of the stones at a quarry in Obernkirchen, Germany.
 Here they saw a pallet of sandstone that had been taken aside as it contained visible fossils found during quarrying.
-One of these fossils was the footprint of an allosaurus, and the delegation spontaneously decided that a fossilized dinosaur footprint was just what the square needed.
+One of these fossils was the footprint of a dinosaur, that of a species similar to Allosaurus, and the delegation spontaneously decided that a fossilized dinosaur footprint was just what the square needed.

-The footprint was installed in 2006 alongside a tablet with a few general allosaurus facts, but not a word on how or why the footprint ended up there in the first place, possibly because no one really knew.
+The footprint was installed in 2006 alongside a tablet with a few general facts on Allosaurus, but not a word on how or why the footprint ended up there in the first place, possibly because no one really knew.

 Know Before You Go